THE ROYAL CONSTITUTION OF VOLLETNIA

 Bill of Rights

-We hold that the principles contained in this Preamble should be the beacon of the Kingdom and thus take precedence over all other laws of the land, including Articles contained in this Constitution.
+We hold that the principles contained in this Bill of Rights should be the beacon of the Kingdom and thus take precedence over all other laws of the land, including Articles contained in this Constitution.
 Therefore the People of the Sovereign Kingdom of Volletnia recognize and proclaim, in the presence and under the auspices of God, the following rights of the Citizen, that:

 1. All persons are born free and remain free and equal in rights.
-Social distinctions are an economic necessity.
-In no way are anyone's rights related to their economic status.
+In no way are anyone's rights related or regulated according to their economic status, gender and gender expression, race, religion or lack there of, sexual orientation and physical or mental condition.

 2. Liberty consists in the freedom to do everything which injures no one else, or anyone's property; hence the exercise of the natural rights of each man has no limits except those which assure to the other members of the society the enjoyment of the same rights.